daniielperez10/Data-Harvesting-Project/README.md

 As for the relationship between location and price, no clear or consistent pattern is observed.
 This means that the price of shows does not appear to be directly related to the geographical location of the theater in Madrid.
 ## Instructions
-Download the file in HTML or Rmd format.
+-Download the file in HTML or Rmd format.

-If you are using the Rmd file, make sure to download the 'final_df.csv' database attached in the repository to use exactly the same data with which we conducted the descriptive analysis
+-If you are using the Rmd file, make sure to download the [https://github.com/daniielperez10/Data-Harvesting-Project/blob/main/final_df.csv](data/df_final.csv) database attached in the repository to use exactly the same data with which we conducted the descriptive analysis

-Run the code
+-Run the code